NickZ79/SQL_Database_projects/Family Reunion/README.md

     FM.LastName,
     A.AllergyDescription
 FROM FamilyMembers FM
-JOIN FamilyMemberAllergies FMA ON FM.FamilyMemberID = FMA.FamilyMemberID
+JOIN FamilyMemberAllergies FMA
+      ON FM.FamilyMemberID = FMA.FamilyMemberID
-JOIN Allergies A ON FMA.AllergyID = A.AllergyID;
+JOIN Allergies A
+      ON FMA.AllergyID = A.AllergyID;
 ```

 ---

-## 📌 Project Notes
+## 📌 Notes

+- The `.db` file is included for convenience, but can be rebuilt at any time using the schema + data scripts.
+- The reset script (`reset_family_reunion.sql`) is ideal for testing or demonstrating a clean database setup.
-This database project is part of a broader backend and data-modeling portfolio.
-Converting the project from SQL Server to SQLite allows it to:
+- This project is part of a backend / database-focused portfolio showcasing SQL modeling and data relationships.

-- Run on any operating system
-- Function without a database server
-- Be showcased easily as a standalone `.db` file
-- Be integrated into a professional portfolio website

 ---

 ## ✅ License
 This project is available for **personal and educational use**.